ds-hub-sochi/ICDM-2024-demo-track/README.md

-# eccv_slt_mae
+# ICDM 2024 (demo track)
-This repository provides the code for our paper at ECCV2024 - "One ‘Pre-Train’ to Fit Them All".
+This repository provides the code for our paper at ICDM 2024 (demo track) - "Video-based learning of sign languages: one

+pre-train to fit them all".

 The paper introduces an approach for training a Foundation model capable of obtaining high-quality embeddings for sign languages.
 Experiments have shown that the model can be quickly and